Britons protest Johnson's Brexit 'coup' move » Capital News

 “We will do absolutely everything we can to prevent a no-deal Brexit,” Corbyn vowed during a three-day visit to Scotland.

-Johnson has said he is ready to strike a deal as long as provisions for Britain to stay in the customs union even after Brexit are axed from an existing deal struck by his predecessor Theresa May.
+Johnson has said he is ready to strike a deal as long as provisions for Britain to stay in the EU’s crucial customs union even after Brexit are axed from the existing accord.

-But EU leaders have said they are still awaiting concrete proposals from London.

-Johnson’s Brexit adviser David Frost is expected back in Brussels for talks next week.
+Despite Barnier’s comments, Britain has said it is stepping up talks with the bloc in the coming weeks and Johnson’s Brexit adviser David Frost is expected in Brussels next week.

 The government meanwhile is ramping up preparations in case of no-deal.